 This pumpkin Olive Oil Cake is made with pumpkin puree and extra virgin olive oil.
-Olive oil makes it moist and soft.
-Topped with an aromatic rose water icing
+Olive oil is the reason for this soft and moist cake.
+Topped with aromatic rose water and lemon icing, it has a delicious fruity flavor.

 Disclosure: Goya sent me three of their extra virgin olive oil products (through the Meatless Monday movement).
 No monetary compensation was provided.
 All opinions and notes are my own.